Content

 - Every edge of a residual graph has a value

-residual capacity = original capacity of the edge - current flow
+residual capacity = original capacity of the edge - current flow.
+Residual capacity is basically the current capacity of the edge.

 Implementation (Ford-Fulkerson Algorithm)